cylc/cylc-doc/src/7-to-8/major-changes/suicide-triggers.rst

    $ cylc validate .
    GraphParseError: Opposite outputs foo:succeeded and foo:failed must both be optional if both are used

-In Cylc 8, all task outputs are :term:`expected <expected output>` to complete unless otherwise indicated.
+In Cylc 8, all task outputs are :term:`required <required output>` to complete unless otherwise indicated.
 However, it is impossible for both ``:succeed`` and ``:fail`` to occur when a task runs.